 - Guide 1: How to Remove SecurityRisk.First4DRM from Windows.

-- Guide 2: Get rid of SecurityRisk.First4DRM from Mac OS X.
+- Guide 2: Get rid of SecurityRisk.First4DRM on Mac OS X.

-- Guide 3: Remove SecurityRisk.First4DRM from Google Chrome.
+- Guide 3: Remove SecurityRisk.First4DRM in Google Chrome.

 - Guide 4: Erase SecurityRisk.First4DRM from Mozilla Firefox.